weaversa/cryptol-course/labs/cryptol-overview/overview.md

 [10, 9, 8, 7, 6, 5, 4, 3, 2, 1, 0]
 ```

-For clarity, some output above was ommitted.
 Cryptol is kind enough to inform us that it is making an assumption about the type in the list.
 Here is the full output:

 ```haskell
 Cryptol> [1, 2 ..
 10]